cp2mkc0c023760he/2024-Final-Project/README.md

 ### Transformer - Informer

-The code done does the train, inference, coss validation and generate all the stadistics only by running the collab.
+The code performs training, inference, cross-validation, and generates all statistics simply by executing the Colab.
-We recomend the use of a T4 system and it takes around 3h to finish.
+We recommend using a T4 system, and it typically completes in around 3 hours.

 ## LSTM Results

-In these results, we have considered as a cuttoff point the currency pairs with a value above 50% in the cross-validation for the accuracy metric.
+In the presented findings, we have established a threshold by designating currency pairs with a cross-validation accuracy metric surpassing 50% as the cutoff point.

 ![LSTM - Results](https://github.com/cp2mkc0c023760he/2024-Final-Project/assets/122474104/14118ba5-fd85-47dd-bd48-1a79bb7ac294)